pablodecm/phd_thesis/src/103_chapter_3.md

 structure.
-Alternative approaches include the use of a simple one-dimensional parametrisation for a continuous background and a bump-like signal, which is common when the reconstructed mass of an intermediate object is used as summary statistic and its response is well-controlled, e.g. a Higgs bosons decaying to two photons.
+Alternative approaches include the use of a simple one-dimensional parametrisation for a continuous background and a bump-like signal, which is common when the reconstructed mass of an intermediate object is used as summary statistic and its distribution is well-controlled, e.g. a Higgs bosons decaying to two photons.
 An additional alternative approach, which has not been used in LHC analyses to date, could be to use non-parametric density